Non-Toxic Gopher Control: How to Gopher-Proof Your Garden

 Dealing with gophers in the garden can be incredibly frustrating.
 I know firsthand; they’re rampant in our area!
 Gophers are sneaky, persistent, dine on a wide variety of plant roots, and can cause serious damage – from unsightly mounds, ankle-twisting holes, and plant stress or death.
 However, there are a number of non-toxic ways to control gophers.
-This article covers 7 ways to gopher-proof your garden to protect plants and keep gopher damage to a minimum, including deterrents, exclusion techniques, and traps.
+This article covers 8 ways to gopher-proof your garden to protect plants and keep gopher damage to a minimum, including deterrents, exclusion techniques, gopher resistant plants, and traps.
 We’ll also talk about 3 common gopher control methods that I do not recommend – like using poison.

 If you’re looking for an answer to “how to get rid of gophers?” the reality is, you may not be able to – or at least not completely and permanently.
 On our property, we’ve simply accepted their presence and learned to coexist to a certain extent.
 Yet by using many of the non-toxic gopher control methods below, we’re able to successfully protect plants from gophers and still grow a very healthy, productive garden.

 Most of the gopher-proofing tips in this article apply to other burrowing rodents like voles and moles too!

 Before we dig into our top gopher control tips, let’s briefly familiarize ourselves with the little rat-tooth monsters.

 Gophers, more formally known as pocket gophers, are burrowing rodents and part of the Geomydiae family.
 There are over 30 distinct gopher species native to North and Central America.
 They are known for their uncanny ability to destroy gardens, farms, and ornamental landscaping.
 In addition to wilting or disappearing plants, the telltale mounds they leave at the soil surface are a sign that gophers are present in your yard.